 As a kid, of course, we don’t know everything.
 So a lot of situations where this came into play were in regards to me not knowing or understanding something.
 And so for a long time, I was afraid to make mistakes.
 Afraid to look stupid.

 I understand now, as an adult and even more as a parent to a rather boisterous little boy, that he was trying to teach me while experiencing frustration.
 He never actually thought I was stupid.
-He was either scared because I almost hurt myself, frustrated because something was now broken or lost, or any other number of typical parenting emotions.
+He was either scared because I might hurt myself, frustrated because something was now broken or lost, or any other number of typical parenting emotions.
 But as a pretty sensitive person, my perception of what those words meant rooted themselves right in there until I was able to identify them and kick them out.

 Some common problems that may be holding you back

 There are so many different things that hold people back.
 Some keep us from starting, others keep us from progressing.
 It’s not only important to figure out what these thoughts are that

 You might already have an idea of what a few might be for you.
 If you don’t, that’s okay.
 Think

 - Indecision: An inability to decide what’s best/right.